WL

 public class UserController {

-// Only handles user-related operations
+// Only handles user-related operations - no orders, payments, etc.

 }